 If you are able to verify the connection in BlogStomp but unable to publish posts successfully, try the following recommendations:

 Publish posts during non-peak website traffic times (7pm PST- 5am PST)

 Will BlogStomp work for everyone?

-If you have a blog post with 100 images, each image will make it's own "POST" request to the server.
-BlogStomp sends all these request at the same time which can result in 100 requests for a specific resource on the server in a very short period of time.
+If you have a blog post with 100 images, each image will make its own "POST" request to the server.
+BlogStomp sends all these requests at the same time which can result in 100 requests for a specific resource on the server in a very short period of time.
 If these requests happen to hit the server during peak traffic times, the server will be unable to process them and return an error back to BlogStomp.

 The majority of server resources are dedicated to delivering current content to users who visit your website.
 This can mean excessive "POST" requests may not be able to be processed at any given time if the server is unable to allocate resources, or if BlogStomp is attempting to send too many "POST" requests due to images in a very short period of time.
 We suggest trying again later or reducing the number of images in your post.